 No food, no drink, and no medications (follow the surgeon’s order) 12 hours before surgery.
-Mexico Bariatric Center patient advocates will pick you up from the hotel to take you to the hospital where the patients with vertical sleeve gastrectomy stay for 2 nights.
+Mexico Bariatric Center patient advocates will pick you up from the hotel to take you to the hospital where they, with vertical sleeve gastrectomy, stay for 2 nights.
 We recommend that patients bring their CPAP machine if they use it.
 Just relax and have positive thoughts for a successful surgery and outcome.

 Post-Op Diet Phase

-To prepare for VSG surgery, you need to understand what the post-op diet is like.
-We keep our patients in the hospital for 2 nights to ensure there are no complications after surgery.
+To prepare for VSG surgery, you must understand the post-op diet.
+We keep our patients in the hospital for two nights to ensure there are no complications after surgery.
 Post-op tests will be administered before discharge.
-Like our patients say, “Sip, Sip, Sip – Walk, Walk, Walk – Breathe, Breathe, Breathe.”
+As our patients say, “Sip, Sip, Sip – Walk, Walk, Walk – Breathe, Breathe, Breathe.”

 It is important to stay hydrated after gastric sleeve surgery.
-Staying active is key following surgery, although no heavy lifting or exercise should before for 6 weeks unless advised by your primary doctor.
-Abstain alcohol at least 3 months and ideally 6 months after surgery.
-Also, stay away from sugary drinks to avoid dumping syndrome and gain weight.
+Staying active is key following surgery, although no heavy lifting or exercise should occur for six weeks unless your primary doctor advises.
+Abstain alcohol for at least three months and ideally six months after surgery.
+Also, stay away from sugary drinks to avoid dumping syndrome and gaining weight.

 VSG results: what to expect after VSG surgery

-Vertical sleeve gastrectomy is a life-altering procedure that will not only transform your body and health but also prove beneficial for your psychological, emotional, and social well-being.
+Vertical sleeve gastrectomy is a life-altering procedure that will transform your body and health and prove beneficial for your psychological, emotional, and social well-being.
 Here is what to expect after VSG surgery from an experienced bariatric surgeon in Mexico: